Lightning-AI/pytorch-lightning/docs/source-pytorch/tuning/profiler_basic.rst

 Measure accelerator usage
 *************************
 Another helpful technique to detect bottlenecks is to ensure that you're using the full capacity of your accelerator (GPU/TPU/HPU).
-This can be measured with the :class:`~lightning.pytorch.callbacks.device_stats_monitor.DeviceStatsMonitor`:
+This can be measured with the :class:`~lightning_pytorch.callbacks.device_stats_monitor.DeviceStatsMonitor`:

 .. testcode::

-    from lightning.pytorch.callbacks import DeviceStatsMonitor
+    from lightning_pytorch.callbacks import DeviceStatsMonitor

     trainer = Trainer(callbacks=[DeviceStatsMonitor()])